£3 million gift to National Trust secures conservation of over a hundred historic artworks

 Trust conservators now hope to learn even more about the painting through more technical art historical investigations.

-Also in line for specialist treatment is a suit of Japanese Samurai armour, one of an impressive set of 27, purchased for the quality of their craftsmanship by avid collector Charles Paget Wade (1883–1956) for his home at Snowshill in Norfolk.
+Also in line for specialist treatment is a suit of Japanese Samurai armour, one of an impressive set of 27, purchased for the quality of their craftsmanship by avid collector Charles Paget Wade (1883–1956) for his home at Snowshill in Gloucestershire.

 With its scale-like metal plates, ‘horned’ helmet and complete face mask, Samurai armour was designed to instill fear into enemy forces while providing protection for the wearer.
 This example was not however made for military combat but for ceremonial procession.